How Big is a Quarter-Acre?

 Conclusion

-You’re still better off buying a quarter-acre lot and building your own house, to sum it up.
+To sum up, you’re still better off buying a quarter-acre lot and building your own house.
 Typical housing prices have not dropped to just below the cost of a quarter-acre lot, making this purchase likely a better value for your money by a small degree.
 Remember that this is over the long term, meaning that any increase in value you see with your purchased land will be relatively minor if looked at from year to year.
 In other words, if you’re looking to buy and flip the property quickly (which no one should ever do), there are better and more profitable options.

 Inflation Is Eating IRA/401(k) Savings!
 How to Protect Your IRA/401(k) in Bad Times?